SAP/ui5-tooling/rfcs/0009-ui5-project-refactoring.md

 declareOptionalDependency(fromProjectName, toProjectName) {}

 /**
+ * Get all direct dependencies of a project as an array of project names *
  * @public
  * @param {string} projectName Name of the project to retrieve the dependencies of
  * @returns {string[]} Project names of the given project's dependencies */ getDependencies(projectName) {}

+/**
+ * Checks whether a dependency is optional or not.
+ * Currently only used in tests.
+ *
+ * @private
+ * @param {string} fromProjectName Name of the depending project
+ * @param {string} toProjectName Name of project on which the other depends
+ * @returns {boolean} True if the dependency is currently optional */ isOptionalDependency(fromProjectName, toProjectName) {

 /**
  * Transforms any optional dependencies declared in the graph to non-optional dependency, if the target